Product-Led-Growth: Ultimate guide to hacking your product growth

 What does PLG stand for?

 PLG means product-led growth.
-It’s a business strategy where user acquisition and retention depend on product usage.
-Hence, the product becomes a driving force for the company’s sustainable and continuous growth.
+It’s a business strategy where user acquisition and retention depend on products usage.
+Hence, the product becomes a driving force for the company’s sustainable and continuous development.

 What are examples of product-led growth?

-- Slack used user feedback to check if the product delivered the promised value.
+1. Slack used user customers feedback to check if the product delivered people the promised value.

-- Dropbox offered incentives to grow the user base for further experiments and spreading awareness of the product.
+2. Dropbox offered incentives to grow the end users base for further experiments and spreading software awareness worldwide.

 What is product-led growth vs. product growth?